alexisalmeida99/Ebb-and-Flow/README.md

 1. Sensors: The device uses the MAX30102 sensor (for heart rate and temperature) and the Grove GSR sensor to collect physiological data.
 2. Arduino Nano ESP32: Processes raw data and sends it to a local Flask server.
 3. Flask Server: Preprocesses the data and runs it through the machine learning pipeline.
-4. Streamlit Dashboard: Visualizes predictions and provides real-time feedback to the user.
+4. Streamlit Dashboard: Displays predictions and provides real-time feedback to the user.

 **Installation and Setup**